hpssjellis/my-examples-for-the-arduino-portentaH7/ide2.0/README.md

 19. Testing speed, on a fast computer my rocksetta ML sine wave took 1 min 16 s to compile.
 On the V1.18.15 IDE verison it took 1 min 25 seconds but the plotter worked.
 Most of this code is pre-compiled so doesn't really show much a speed improvement.

+20. If in file-->preferences you set Verbose output during compile and upload, then you have a better feel for how the compile is going.

+21. Generally I feel fairly good about the zipped version of the Arduino IDE V2.0.0 Jan 10th, 2022, a few complex things are not working, but it does have a nice modern feel about the program.
+Slow installation,